 Note: The content on this page pertains to Game Server Hosting (Multiplay) available on the Unity Dashboard.
 If you’re using Game Server Hosting (Clanforge), see the Game Server Hosting (Clanforge) documentation.

 A fleet is a collection of servers that host a game or application in specific regions.
-Once your fleet is online, you can start making allocations via your matchmaker.
+After your fleet is online, you can start making allocations via your matchmaker.
 You can have one or more fleets, and each fleet has a view where you can view the fleet details, the linked build configurations, the scaling settings, and the fleet analytics.